1) My child doesn’t speak French. Can he or she be admitted to LIH?

 4) How does a typical day unfold?

-The school opens its doors at 7:30 and free childcare is offered.
+The school opens its doors at 7:30 and early drop-off is offered.
 Teachers start at 8:00 and end their day at 4:30.
 A school day is comprised of six teaching periods, a 30-minute morning recess, a lunch break followed by a second recess (the latter two lasting a total of one hour).
 The final period is devoted to homework assistance for all Primary students and daycare for Preschool students.
 Secondary school students finish their classes at 4:00.
 Extracurricular activities are offered from 4:30 to 5:30.
 Paid childcare is offered from 4:30 to 5:30 for Primary students not participating in extracurricular activities.

 5) Is it possible to meet with someone from the Admissions Department?